55 Best Things to Do in Orlando (Florida)

 Camping World Stadium

-Soccer historians may recognise the Camping World Stadium as one of the venues for the 1994 World Cup and the Copa América Centenario in 2016.
-For the remainder of the year the Camping World Stadium puts on monster truck rallies, the Drum Corps International marching music competition in June and the Orlando edition of the Electric Daisy Carnival musical festival in November.
+Soccer enthusiasts may recognize the Camping World Stadium as one of the host venues for the 1994 World Cup and the Copa América Centenario in 2016.
+Throughout the year, the stadium also hosts a variety of other events, such as thrilling monster truck rallies, the Drum Corps International marching music competition held in June, and the Orlando edition of the Electric Daisy Carnival musical festival, which takes place in November.

 GolfingSource: photogolfer / shutterstock